loevda/mobile-flashcards/README.md

 To run the app on iOS or into a simulator please refer to the documentation [here](https://docs.expo.io/versions/latest/index.html).

 ### License
-Mobile Flash cards in under the MIT license.
+Mobile Flash cards is under the MIT license.